DragonL40/logseq/pages/Introduction to Computer Systems (356).md

 	- It can be used to represent very small numbers and very large numbers.
 - How does floating point numbers represent more range than int with the same amount of bits (32/64)?
 - What is a fixed point number?
-	- the position of the decimal point is fixed,
+	- the position of the decimal point is fixed (presumed) -
+	-